rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

-If you were to visit /portal/ without being logged in, the login\_required function would see that you are not authenticated, and would read the variable value in your settings.py file called `LOGIN_URL` which currently contains ‘/login/’, and would then direct you to the login page.
+If you were to visit /portal/ without being logged in, the login\_required function would see that you are not authenticated, and would read the variable value in your settings.py file called `LOGIN_URL` which currently contains '/login/', and would then direct you to the login page.
 Pretty awesome right?
 Full user authentication in only 1 line of code!

 ## Creating the Templates

-Now that we’ve done all the hard work, let’s go ahead and write our templates.
+Now that we've done all the hard work, let's go ahead and write our templates.

-To start, let’s create all of the necessary directories and files:
+To start, let's create all of the necessary directories and files:

 ``` bash
 rdegges@cora:~/code/django_consultants$ mkdir -p templates/{registration,portal}